-These loans are subject to variable interest rates and are secured by promissory notes issued by the Company in accordance with each loan.
-The loan terms range from four to five years.
+These loans are subject to variable interest rates (the corridor rate announced by the Central Bank + a variable margin) and are secured by promissory notes from the company, as specified for each loan.
+The loan maturities range from four to five years..